 - Lyme disease

 Optic neuritis can be the first symptom of multiple sclerosis (MS), but this is only true for some people.
 Not everyone with optic neuritis will develop MS. There are many people who only have one attack of optic neuritis and do not develop any neurological problems.

 An MRI scan can assess the risk of developing MS. If there are small spots on the brain scan, the risk of developing MS is higher.
 It is estimated that the risk of people who have optic neuritis developing MS within 10 years is 30 to 60 per cent, depending on whether these spots are seen on the MRI scan.

 Optic nerve fibres are wrapped in myelin sheaths that help to conduct nervous system messages.
-In MS, myelin sheaths become inflamed, causing plaques or lesions to appear.
+With MS, the myelin sheaths become inflamed, causing plaques or lesions to appear.

-Vision problems are a common first symptom.
-However, optic neuritis doesn’t mean that developing MS is inevitable.
+Vision problems are a common first symptom of MS. However, optic neuritis doesn’t mean that developing MS is inevitable.